No Promises (Cheat Codes song): Composition

 "No Promises" is a house song written in the key of B♭ major with a tempo of 113 beats per minute in common time.
 The song follows a chord progression of E♭–Gm–B♭, and the vocals in the song span from C4 to G5.

 Music video

 The music video was released on May 16, 2017, on Cheat Codes' YouTube channel and was directed by American director Hannah Lux Davis.

 Live performances

 Cheat Codes and Lovato performed the song on The Tonight Show Starring Jimmy Fallon on May 22, 2017.
 Later it was performed on Good Morning America summer concert series on August 18, 2017.
-Lovato performed the track during their sixth headlining concert tour Tell Me You Love Me World Tour.
+Lovato performed the track during her sixth headlining concert tour Tell Me You Love Me World Tour.